nav-solutions/.github/profile/README.md

 ## Other tools

 - [UBX2RINEX](https://github.com/nav-solutions/ubx2rinex) a command line tool to create RINEX snapshot from U-Blox receivers or UBX files.
+- [rt-navi](https://github.com/nav-solutions/rt-navi) is a proof-of-contept that our `GNSS-RTK` P.V.T solver may apply to real-time navigation as well, using a U-Blox receiver.

 ## Ecosystem